real-tesco/Multi-Step-Reasoning/README.md

 -rerank_to_new_qs -- rerank the new retrieved documents after reformulation to the reformulated queries -avg_new_qs_for_ranking -- after reformulation average the new queries with the original ones
 ```

+*Acknowledgement*: This codebase started from [Multi-Step-Reasoning](https://github.com/rajarshd/Multi-Step-Reasoning).
+And a big thanks to Prof. Avishek Anand my first Reviewer and Jaspreet Singh my Tutor for all the help and suggestions you provided for me.

 ## Citation
 ```